Kira41/coin/README.md

 ## Wallet management

+Wallets now store the amount of each currency owned by a user.
+The `wallets` table contains an `amount` column and one row per `(user, currency)` pair.
+If a user buys a currency for the first time a new row is created with the address set to `local address`.

 Each wallet row includes edit and delete icons.
 Clicking the **edit** icon opens a modal where you can update the address or its label.
 The **trash** icon removes the wallet entirely.
 Edits and deletions are sent to